INFORMATION FOR AUTHORS

 Please check the survey papers already published in TIM, so you don't submit a survey paper that overlaps with the published ones.

-To submit a paper to a special section (SS), please follow the general instructions here, especially paying attention to the scope, and additionally, following ALL the instructions under "Extended Version of Proceedings Paper" section.
+To submit a paper to a special section (SS), please follow the general instructions for regular papers, especially paying attention to the scope, and additionally, following ALL the instructions under "Extended Version of Proceedings Paper" section.
 Special Section papers that are 4 pages or less must in addition follow the short paper rules.
 Furthermore, at the "General Information" stage of submission, you must select the correct SS in the "Section/Category" box.

 Please note that only papers that were accepted, registered, and presented at the workshop/conference/symposium are eligible for submitting an extended version to the SS.